-If you just want to save money and have no loyalty to any company, then only select the cheapest tariff on our comparison tables from your business electricity quotes.
+If you merely want to save money and have no loyalty to any company, then only select the cheapest tariff on our comparison tables from your business electricity quotes.
 However, if you need additional services such as a Smart Meter, help with reducing consumption, or have advanced invoicing requirements, then your selection diminishes.

 2. How Long You Want To Fix Rates

 As your usage increases, your unit price reduces.
-The same should occur if you want a multi-site quote by grouping all your sites together so you can leverage your buying power and negotiate a packaged deal.
+The same should occur if you want a multi-site quote by grouping all your sites so you can leverage your buying power and negotiate a packaged deal.
 It’s likely that only the larger suppliers can offer multi-site discounts.

-Tips For Getting The Cheapest Tariff
+Tips For Getting The Lowest Supplier Prices

 Use these tips to get the lowest price for your business: